Belmarsh is a high security men’s prison in southeast London.

 Secure video calling is available at this prison.
 Family and friends need to download the purple visits app, create an account, register all visitors, and add the prisoner to their contact list.

-Residents have phones in their rooms but will always have to call you.
+Prisoners have phones in their rooms but will always have to call you.
 They have to buy phone credits to do this.
 The phones are inactive after 10pm, but available at many times during the day.

 They can phone anyone named on their list of friends and family.
 This list is checked by security when they first arrive so it may take a few days before they are able to call.
 This can take longer depending on individual cases.